vegather/Disruptive/README.md

 }
 ```

+#### Fetch Projects

-Fetching projects lets you filter on both the organization (by identifier) as well as a keyword based query.
-The following example will search for projects with a specified organization id (fetched from the `getOrganizations` endpoint for example) that has `Building 1` in its name:
+Fetching projects lets you optionally filter on both the organization (by identifier) as well as a keyword based query.
+You can also leave both of those parameters out to fetch all projects available to the authenticated account.
+The following example will search for projects with a specified organization id (fetched from the `getOrganizations` endpoint for example) that has `Building 1` in its name ([docs](https://vegather.github.io/Disruptive/Disruptive/#disruptive.getprojects(organizationid:query:completion:))):

 ```swift
 disruptive.getProjects(organizationID: "<ORG_ID>", query: "Building 1") { result in